cbstanley/Guinier-fit/README.md

 ## Guinier fit

-Simple script to perform a Guinier fit on small-angle scattering data.
+Simple program to perform a Guinier fit on small-angle scattering data.

 ### Fit values: